GuidesInsightsFor Employers

 Most Directors stay in the seat two to four years before the next move opens.
 Up is Senior Director, Head of RevOps, or VP, which is an executive seat with materially different demands and a much smaller hiring market.
 Sideways, for Directors who want different scope, is into GTM Strategy, BizOps, or Chief of Staff roles where the operating model fluency travels well.

 The VP transition is the hardest step on the ladder, and it is honest to say that not every Director should make it.
 It requires board-level communication, comfort planning at a 2-to-3-year horizon instead of a quarter, and the ability to hire and develop people who are deeper specialists than the VP is in their own areas.
-Most Directors who become VPs describe the first 18 months as the most uncomfortable stretch of their careers.
-Most who do not become VPs are not worse operators.
-They either did not have the situation โ€” the CRO seat opening, the right company stage, the executive support โ€” or they looked at the job and declined to chase it.
+The first 18 months in the seat are usually the most uncomfortable stretch of a RevOps career.
+Not making the jump says little about operator quality.
+The situation either appears (the CRO seat opening, the right company stage, the executive support) or it doesn't, and plenty of strong Directors look at the job and decline to chase it.

 See the RevOps Career Path guide for the full ladder from Specialist to VP, with comp curves and tenure benchmarks at each level.

-Open roles ยท 591 live
+Open roles ยท 691 live

 Now that you know the job, go find one.